mt26691/angular-2-training/README.md

 ```
 npm install
 ```
-- This command will install Angular 2.0 and all dependencies
+- This command will install Angular 2.0 and all dependencies.

-**2/ After installing all dependencies, open cmd/terminal and run npm start to start the server
+**2/ After installing all dependencies, open cmd/terminal and run npm start to start the server**
 ```
 npm install
 ```